 “They mad cuz you ain’t playing a scared game,” another fan replied to Amber.

 The rookies on Season 36 of The Challenge have certainly been shaking things up, which is refreshing to see.
 In many other seasons, they’ve basically been picked off weekly by veteran competitors since it seemed like the easy thing to do.
-Rookies Joseph Allen, Lio Rush, Gabby Allen, and Amber Martinez have made strong statements during house deliberations.
+Rookies Joseph Allen, Lio Rush, Gabby Allen, and Amber M have made strong statements during house deliberations.

 As viewers saw last season, rookie Jay Starrett kept getting sent into elimination.
 He won the first two, including a surprising victory over legend Chris “CT” Tamburello, before getting eliminated a few weeks later by Rogan O’Connor.